 All medications have side effects.
 In fact, since all medications alter basic biological function of an organism, they can be defined as toxins.
 The difference between danger and benefit is in how they are used.
 Within a specific range of dose and frequency, medications can be safely used for benefit (This is called the Therapeutic Index).
 Outside that range, medications are either ineffective or dangerous.

 Cannabis and cannabinoid medications are no different.
 Within specific ranges of dose and frequency cannabis can be useful and effective; outside that range we see trouble.

 Similarly, cannabis always comes with some modicum of intoxication.
 It’s just a side effect of the THC contained in cannabis.
 However, it’s that very same THC that causes the benefits for which we’re using cannabis.
 [As an aside, there may be use for other cannabinoids from cannabis that do not cause intoxication, like CBD, CBG, CBN.
-However, those uses have yet to be proven in human beings despite the current popularity of some of those elements.
-See my previous post about this very topic here.]
+However, those uses have yet to be proven in human beings despite the current popularity of some of those elements.]

 Our goal then, with cannabis as with all medications, is to use it for the correct reasons, with optimal dose and timing, and within the context of appropriate follow-up care.
 In taking this common medical, “less is more” approach we maximize the chances for benefit and minimize the risk of adverse effects.

 For example, cannabis is frequently touted as a treatment for anxiety.
 In fact, we do have evidence that cannabis can help with anxiety.
 We also have evidence that it can provoke anxiety.
 How can it do both?
 It’s all about the dose.
 Low doses are effective, higher doses can backfire.